 Where do I park at Randall’s Island?

-Parking is LIMITED we strongly encourage carpooling and/or public transportation.
-CCCF will provide shuttle bus services from the 125th St. Metro North Station throughout the day.
-The 103rd Street Footbridge in Manhattan is open to pedestrians and cyclists 365 days per year, 24 hours per day, and connects the East River Esplanade/FDR Drive at 103rd Street with the southern end of Randall’s Island Park.
+There is ample parking on Randall’s Island adjacent to Icahn Stadium in Lot E. The 103rd Street Footbridge in Manhattan is also open to pedestrians and cyclists 365 days per year, 24 hours per day, and connects the East River Esplanade/FDR Drive at 103rd Street with the southern end of Randall’s Island Park.
 Parking is available nearby.

 Where is the most convenient lodging?